Kong/lua-resty-lmdb/README.md

 if the value is different from the directive value, the content of LMDB will be cleaned up.

-The default value is null string, which means this feature is disabled by default.
+When this directive is not set, tag is not validated.

 [Back to TOC](#table-of-contents)